UniMath/agda-unimath/src/orthogonal-factorization-systems/reflective-subuniverses.lagda.md

     is-in-subuniverse-subuniverse-localization 𝒫 (L A) pr2 (pr2 (pr2 is-reflective-has-all-localizations-subuniverse))
     A B is-in-subuniverse-A =
-    is-subuniverse-equiv-unit-subuniverse-localization
+    is-subuniverse-equiv-unit-subuniverse-localization 𝒫
-      𝒫 (L B) A is-in-subuniverse-A
+      ( L B)
+      ( A , is-in-subuniverse-A)
 ```

 ## Recursion for reflective subuniverses